ewinapun/ewinapun.github.io/_projects/2_project.markdown

 For *β* = 0.8, the pole trajectories of all cases are poorly estimated with large estimate variance.
 As the value of *β* increases from 0.8 to 0.98, the algorithm starts to perform more accurately in tracking poles.
 The estimate variance is also reduced as the value of *β* gets close to 1.
 When *β* = 1, the algorithm cannot track any time-varying part of the system in all cases, because the weights on past data equal to the weights on the recent data.

-The performance of the algorithm with *β* = 0.98, 0.99, and 0.995 is very similar in terms of pole tracking, but there is a difference in terms of rate of convergence to the true poles.
+The performance of the algorithm with *β* = 0.98, 0.99, and 0.995 is very similar in terms of pole tracking, but there is a difference in terms of rate of **convergence** to the true poles.
 Closer the value of *β* to 1, more recent data are weighted in the algorithm, so longer it takes to converge to the true poles.
 As the value of *β* increases from 0.98 to 0.995, we can see an increasing delay in pole convergence in the random walk case and a slower convergence in the step function case.
 In real-life scenarios, maintaining a quick rate of convergence is surely something scientist concerns.

 ### Additional Work

 My thesis has more contents that I didn't get to cover here.
 To be specific, we investigate the effect of the forgetting factor and training set length empirically (with error measures) to best optimize our simulations.
+I also encourage you to read the details of the algorithm in the method section.

 ***